Ras-Pekt/AirBnB_clone_v2/web_static/README.md

-# 0x01.
-AirBnB clone - Web static
-This directory contains static html code for the AirBnB clone project
--
+This directory implements webpage design.